PrimeGrid: History

 In June 2006, dialog started with Riesel Sieve to bring their project to the BOINC community.
 PrimeGrid provided PerlBOINC support and Riesel Sieve was successful in implementing their sieve as well as a prime finding (LLR) application.
 With collaboration from Riesel Sieve, PrimeGrid was able to implement the LLR application in partnership with another prime finding project, Twin Prime Search (TPS).
 In November 2006, the TPS LLR application was officially released at PrimeGrid.
 Less than two months later, January 2007, the record twin was found by the original manual project.
-TPS has since been completed, while the search for Sophie Germain primes continues.
+TPS has since been completed, and the search for Sophie Germain primes was suspended in 2024.

 In the summer of 2007, the Cullen and Woodall prime searches were launched.
 In the Fall, more prime searches were added through partnerships with the Prime Sierpinski Problem and 3*2^n-1 Search projects.
 Additionally, two sieves were added: the Prime Sierpinski Problem combined sieve which includes supporting the Seventeen or Bust sieve and the combined Cullen/Woodall sieve.
 In the fall of the same year, PrimeGrid migrated its systems from PerlBOINC to standard BOINC software.

 Since September 2008, PrimeGrid is also running a Proth prime sieving subproject.

 In January 2010 the subproject Seventeen or Bust (for solving the Sierpinski problem) was added.

 The calculations for the Riesel problem followed in March 2010.